canonical/charmed-5g/docs/tutorials/mastering.md

 #### Core-router VM

-Log in to the `core-router` VM.
+Log in to the `core-router` VM:

 ```console
 multipass shell core-router
 ```

-Configure IP address for `mgmt` and `core` interfaces by replacing the content of `/etc/netplan/50-cloud-init.yaml` as following:
+Configure IP address for `mgmt` and `core` interfaces by replacing the content of `/etc/netplan/50-cloud-init.yaml`:

 ```console
 cat << EOF | sudo tee /etc/netplan/50-cloud-init.yaml